 The spring of 2012 marked the beginning of further investments in production.
-The extension of the steel sheet warehouse as well as the cutting plant and the expansion of the existing glass bead blasting plant by 2 more blast rooms with ultra-modern jet technology, optimised workflow.
+The extension of the steel sheet warehouse as well as the cutting plant and the expansion of the existing glass bead blasting plant by two more blast rooms with ultra-modern jet technology, optimised workflow.

 In the years 2012 and 2013, the Modersohn company introduced another lean duplex steel to the market by way of the national technical approval Z-30.3-19.
 These were the materials 1.4062, 1.4162 and 1.4482, which, with S450, have an even higher basic strength and are more interesting for customers financially than the material 1.4362.

 At the beginning of 2014, Modersohn put the new fibre laser technology into operation.
 This makes laser cutting significantly faster, more accurate and cheaper to manufacture.